With Thomas Rawls nursing sore shoulder, Seahawks work out five running backs

 The Seahawks on Tuesday worked out five running backs, according to the league's official transaction wire.
 The news comes with starting tailback Thomas Rawls nursing a bruised shoulder suffered Saturday against Arizona.

-While Seahawks coach Pete Carroll said Monday he expects that Thomas Rawls will be able to play Sunday against the 49ers, the team appears to be looking at options just in case — either for this week or the playoffs.
+While Seahawks coach Pete Carroll said Monday he expects Thomas Rawls will be able to play Sunday against the 49ers, the team appears to be looking at other tailback options just in case — either for this week or the playoffs.

-The NFL’s official transaction wire confirmed that the Seahawks five running backs, four of whom have some significant NFL experience — Stevan Ridley, Jonas Gray, LaMichael James, Dominique Williams and Daniel “Boom” Herron.
+The NFL’s official transaction wire confirmed that the Seahawks on Tuesday worked out five running backs, four of whom have some significant NFL experience — Stevan Ridley, Jonas Gray, LaMichael James, Dominique Williams and Daniel “Boom” Herron.

 There was also a report (which has yet to be confirmed by the transaction wire or the team) that the Seahawks have re-signed running back Kelvin Taylor to the practice squad.
 Taylor, a sixth-round pick of the 49ers this year, was on Seattle’s active roster for the win over the Rams, then released the following week.
 He is the son of former NFL star Fred Taylor, and like his father played at Florida.

-Rawls suffered a bruised shoulder in the first half of Saturday’s 34-31 win over Arizona (he came up holding his shoulder/pec area following a run midway through the second quarter) and did not play in the second half.
+Rawls suffered a bruised shoulder in the first half of Saturday’s 34-31 loss to Arizona (he came up holding his shoulder/pec area following a run midway through the second quarter) and did not play in the second half.

 Most Read Stories